Sixdd6/Cheap-Lamps/README.md

 # Cheap-Lamps
-> Lowers the power requirement for Electric Lamps to 20w per lamp.
+> Lowers the power requirement for Standing Lamps and adjusts SunLamps from vanilla and Vegetable Garden.
 >
-> Works with vanilla and More Furniture lamps.
-Sun Lamps not touched.
+> Works with vanilla, Vegetable Garden and More Furniture lamps.